sods/R_data_handling/tips.md

 * Remember to use your available resources: R help, google and web and primarly your thinking process that is essential for building the algorithm.

-* R does not like space, make sure that you use "_" or other characters that are use as logical operator or arithmetic operators.
+* R does not like spaces.
+Make sure that you use "_" or other characters that are NOT used as logical operators or arithmetic operators, when you define names for variables and file names.
+Also no spaces are accepted before round brackets in functions (between the name of the function and its arguments).

 <img src="{{ site.url }}{{ site.baseurl }}/assets/faq.png" width="30%"/>

-A list of questions frequently asked by students attending this sessions.
+## List of questions frequently asked by students attending these sessions

 **I do not know what I am doing, I do not know what that code is doing.** This is a very common feeling when you have not explored enough the logical process behind what you are doing.
 Every task in these sessions, however trivial are supported by a logical process.
 When you feel like thi, just pause and do not think at the code but at the logical steps you need to solve the problem.
 The code will then make sense even if its syntax might still be not clear.
 For that you have the R help, the web and the instructors when you are in class.